Catriona Harper. PGDip CBT Counselling & Groupwork (MBACP)

 Training, qualifications & experience

-Post Graduate level Diploma in CBT Counselling and Group work.
+Post Graduate level Diploma in Cognitive Behavioural Therapy (CBT) Counselling and Group work.

 Certificate in CBT.